 According to recent HVAC repair cost guides, replacing a failed compressor is one of the most expensive jobs, sometimes costing as much as $3,000.
 A trusted technician will always diagnose the issue first and provide you with a clear estimate before beginning any work.

-Understanding After-Hours and Weekend Fees
+What to Expect for After-Hours and Weekend Fees

 The “emergency” in emergency service often means calling for help outside of standard 9-to-5 business hours.
 Be prepared for higher rates when you need a technician on a weeknight, weekend, or holiday.
 Most companies add an after-hours premium to their hourly labor rate, which can be an extra $40 to $80 per hour.